 Indeed, many of these new parts are built to improve on the old technology.
 The LV2000 springs to mind.
 One of the most frequent failures of the Wells Gardner 6100 series XY color vector monitor is that the low voltage power section of the deflection board takes a crap and dies.
 The tiny LV2000 is a drop in replacement for this section of the deflection board and runs cooler and bullet-proofs your monitor, making it much more reliable and less prone to breakdown.
 Do check out the LV2000 if you aren’t familiar with it.

 A recent upgrade kit was released by KLOV forum user Tom Guagliardo, which greatly improves the spinner controller found in Atari’s seminal arcade machine Tempest.
 The spinner uses two plastic “bushings” at the top and bottom ends of the spinner shaft – and these wear out over time, causing the infamous “burr” sound that many of you will be familiar with.
-If you’re not, take a look at this video for an example of a very worn out Atari spinner!

-Hear that sound?
-Not good. it should be silent and smooth.
 What Tom has made are brass bushings that are precision built to completely eliminate any play in the spinner knob assembly – thus removing the “burr” sound so common in Tempest arcade machines.

 So I took the opportunity to purchase one of the kits recently, and thought I’d document the installation here on the blog.
 So what do you get for your 18 dollars?